Homer at the Bat: Plot

-Before the game, seven of the nine all-star players suffer from bizarre mishaps that leave them unable to play: Sax is arrested by the Springfield police (who blame him for every unsolved crime in New York City), Scioscia gets radiation poisoning as a result of working in the nuclear plant's unsafe conditions, Griffey develops gigantism as a side effect of being addicted to a nerve tonic Burns gave the team, Canseco gets caught up rescuing a woman's possessions from her burning house, Boggs gets knocked unconscious by Barney Gumble at Moe's after the two men argue about who the greatest English prime minister was (Barney says Lord Palmerston, Boggs says Pitt the Elder), Smith disappears after visiting the Springfield Mystery Spot, and Clemens is hypnotized into acting like a chicken.
+Before the game, seven of the nine all-star players suffer from bizarre mishaps that leave them unable to play: Sax is arrested by the Springfield police (who subsequently charge him with every unsolved murder in the city), Scioscia gets radiation poisoning as a result of working in the nuclear plant's unsafe conditions, Griffey develops gigantism due to overuse of a nerve tonic Burns has given to the team, Canseco gets caught up rescuing a woman's possessions from her burning house, Boggs gets knocked unconscious by Barney Gumble during an argument at Moe's, Smith disappears after visiting the Springfield Mystery Spot, and Clemens is hypnotized into acting like a chicken.
 Mattingly and Strawberry arrive at the baseball field shortly before the game starts, but Burns kicks Mattingly off the team for failing to shave off his (non-existent) sideburns.
-Burns is thus forced to use his team of regular employees alongside Strawberry; Homer is benched while Strawberry plays his position.
+Burns is thus forced to use his team of regular employees alongside Strawberry, who plays Homer's usual position.

-With the score tied and bases loaded with two outs in the bottom of the ninth inning, Burns pinch hits Homer for Strawberry, noting that fielding a right-handed hitter against a left-handed pitcher will serve to the team's advantage.
+With the score tied, the bases loaded, and two outs in the bottom of the ninth inning, Burns calls Homer off the bench to pinch-hit for Strawberry, noting that a right handed batter against a left handed pitcher will serve to their advantage.
 Distracted by Burns' strange signals, Homer is hit in the head by the first pitch, knocking him out and forcing in the winning run.
-The team wins the title, and Homer, still unconscious, is paraded as a hero.
+The team wins the title, and Homer is paraded as a hero while still unconscious.
 The episode ends with a picture of the team, including Smith (who is seen as a hovering spirit), Sax (in handcuffs), a still physically ailing Scioscia and Griffey, and a visibly angry Strawberry.